 The second sign of the Day of the Lord is the revelation of the man of sin.
 A wide-ranging apostasy will take on its rise from the emergence of the man of sin.
 One day he will put in an appearance.
 No one knows who he is now.

 The man of sin will come on the scene at a decisive moment in time (vv.
 6,8).
-He will come out of hiding and the whole world will acclaim him.
+He will come out of hiding, and the whole world will acclaim him.
 He is Satan’s key agent in leading the world in rebellion against God.

 The word “sin” should be lawlessness because better manuscripts so indicate.
-The literal meaning is without law for the word “lawlessness” is a Greek word that combines the negative “without” and the word “law.”
+The literal meaning is without law, for the word “lawlessness” is a Greek word that combines the negative “without” and the word “law.”
 The usual translation is “iniquity.”
 This man of lawlessness will fly in the face of God’s authority.
 His essential characteristic is lawlessness.
-He operates with complete disregard to God’s operating principles.
+He operates with complete disregard for God’s operating principles.
 He lives without regard to law (Acts 2:23).

 the son of perdition

 Paul describes the “man of lawlessness” as “the son of perdition.”
-The word “perdition” indicates loss of wellbeing, not of being.
+The word “perdition” indicates a loss of wellbeing, not of being.
 This “man of sin” is here the son of eternal perdition.
 He is the son of eternal ruin, not annihilation.
 This is his proper destiny (Romans 9:22; Philippians 1:28; 3:19; Hebrews 10:39; 2 Peter 2:1,3; 3:7,16; Revelation 17:8,11).
 He is a man doomed to eternal damnation.
 It is the opposite of a saved person.

 The “son of perdition” has complete disregard for God and His values.
 He will remove the restraint against lawlessness.
-He will lead a rebellion against God in the professing church (1 Timothy 4:1-3; 2 Timothy 3:1-5; 4:3-4; James 5:1-8; 2 Peter 2; 3:3-6; Jude).
+He will lead a rebellion against God in the professing church (1 Timothy 4:1-3; 2 Timothy 3:1-5; 4:3-4; James 5:1-8; 2 Peter 2; 2 Pe 3:3-6; Jude).
 Saddam Hussein said that he would fight the “mother of all wars.”
-The idea of mother in his statement is equivalent to our word “son.”
+The idea of “mother” in his statement is equivalent to our word “son.”
 This antichrist is the essence of one who is not a Christian, who represents a person damned to hell.

-The son of perdition will make a covenant with Israel at the beginning of the 70th week of Daniel but he will break the covenant three years later (Daniel 9:27).
+The son of perdition will make a covenant with Israel at the beginning of the 70th week of Daniel, but he will break the covenant three years later (Daniel 9:27).
 This person is in other places called “the antichrist.”